neondatabase/website/content/docs/guides/branch-archiving.md

 - Older than **14 days**.
 - Have not been accessed for the past **24 hours**

-Both conditions must be true.
+Both conditions must be true for a branch to be archived.

+## Unarchiving a branch

 **No action is required to unarchive a branch.
-It happens automatically.** Accessing an archived branch through actions such as connecting to the branch or querying it will automatically unarchive the the branch.
-However, connection and query times may be slower during the unarchive process.
-For all actions that trigger the unarchive process, see [Actions that automatically unarchive branches](#actions-that-automatically-unarchive-branches).
+It happens automatically.**

+Connecting to an archived branch, querying it , or performing some other action that accesses the branch will trigger the unarchive process.
+Connection times and query times may be slower while a branch is being unarchived.

+The following actions will automatically unarchive a branch, transfers the branch's data from archive storage back to regular Neon storage:

+- Connecting to or querying the branch from a client or application
+- Querying the branch from the Neon SQL Editor
+- Viewing the branch on the Tables page in the Neon Console
+- Creating a child branch
+- Creating a role on a branch
+- Creating a database on a branch
+- Reset the branch from its parent
+- Performing a restore operation on a branch
+- Setting the branch as protected
+- Running Neon CLI commands and API calls that access the branch

 ## Identifying archived branches

-Archived branches are easy to identify in the Neon Console.
-On the **Branches** page, archived branches are identified by an archive icon, as shown below.
+Archived branches can be easily identified in the Neon Console.
+On the **Branches** page, archived branches are identified by an archive icon, as shown below:

 ![archived_branch_icon](/docs/guides/archived_branch_icon.png)

-If you select an archived branch, you can find out exactly when the branch was archived:
+If you select an archived branch on the **Branches** page to view its details, you can find out when the branch was archived:

 ![archived_branch_icon](/docs/guides/archived_branch_details.png)